ayoubHam2000/obsidian/Ai/Machine learning coursera/Machine learning deep learning ai coursera.md

 		- Increasing the regularization parameter lambdalambda reduces overfitting by reducing the size of the parameters.
 For some parameters that are near zero, this reduces the effect of the associated features.
 		- multiplying weight by large value Lambda can make their values small daring the training hence reduce the overfitting
 $$ J(\omega, b) = \frac{1}{2m} \sum_{1}^{m} (\hat y_i - y_i)^2 + \frac{\lambda}{2m} \sum_{j=7}^n w_j^2 $$
+## Notes

+- less weight value implies less important/correct feature, and in extreme, when the weight becomes zero or very close to zero, the associated feature is not useful in fitting the model to the data.

 ## Keywords

 - features